AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 # Synchronizing Nonlinear Dynamical Networks Using Purely Graph-Theoretic Tools

-This project presents a purely graph-theoretic method for synchronizing a network of identical nonlinear dynamical systems over a **directed** graph.
-Instead of solving Lyapunov inequalities or LMIs, the method assigns coupling strengths combinatorially by analyzing directed cycles and a spanning-tree structure.
+This project presents an algorithm for synchronizing a network of identical nonlinear dynamical systems over a digraph graph.
+Instead of solving Lyapunov inequalities or LMIs, the method assigns coupling strengths combinatorially by analyzing directed cycles and directed trees.

 The notebook, `pure-graph-sync.ipynb`, generates a random directed graph, applies the coupling-strength assignment algorithm, and numerically simulates the resulting coupled network.
-The results show that neighboring node trajectories converge toward each other over time, indicating synchronization.
+The results show that neighboring system trajectories converge toward each other over time, indicating synchronization.

 ## Overview

-Most synchronization methods for nonlinear networks depend on matrix inequalities, detailed model assumptions, or expensive numerical solvers.
-This project follows a different path: it uses only graph structure plus a mild condition on the node dynamics to determine coupling strengths.

-The main idea is that if the graph contains a directed spanning tree and the node dynamics satisfy the required QUAD condition, then synchronization can be achieved without solving matrix inequalities.
+This algorithm is from the paper "A (purely) graph-theoretic approach to synchronization of nonlinear dynamical networks".
+The main idea is that if the graph contains a directed spanning tree and the system dynamics satisfy the required QUAD condition, then synchronization can be achieved without solving matrix inequalities.

 ## Key Idea

 The algorithm works by:

 - Building a directed graph with a root strongly connected component.
-- Assigning edge weights using graph-theoretic rules.
+- Assigning arc weights using graph-theoretic rules.
 - Constructing the weighted graph Laplacian.
 - Simulating the coupled nonlinear system.
 - Verifying synchronization through pairwise distance decay.